Azure-Samples/active-directory-dotnet-webapp-openidconnect-aspnetcore/README.md

 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).

-> This sample has been updated to ASP.NET Core 1.1.
+> This sample has been updated to ASP.NET Core 2.0.
 Looking for previous versions of this code sample?
 Check out the tags on the [releases](../../releases) GitHub page.

-> If you are interested in a preview for ASP.NET Core 2.0, please look at branch [aspnet_core_2_0](https://github.com/Azure-Samples/active-directory-dotnet-webapp-openidconnect-aspnetcore/tree/aspnet_core_2_0)
+> If you are interested in  ASP.NET Core 2.1, please look at branch [aspnet_core_1_1](https://github.com/Azure-Samples/active-directory-dotnet-webapp-openidconnect-aspnetcore/tree/aspnet_core_1_1)

 ## How To Run This Sample